Stability-AI/StableSwarmUI/README.md

 - Self-contained internal mini-backend for simple usages
 - full detail "Current Model" display in UI, separate from the model selector (probably as a tab within the batch sidebar?)

+# Try It On Google Colab

+**WARNING**: Google Colab does not necessarily allow remote WebUIs, particularly for free accounts, use at your own risk.

+Colab link if you want to try Swarm: https://colab.research.google.com/github/Stability-AI/StableSwarmUI/blob/master/colab/colab-notebook.ipynb

 # Installing on Windows

 - Download [The Install-Windows.bat file](https://github.com/Stability-AI/StableSwarmUI/releases/download/0.5.8-Alpha/install-windows.bat), store it somewhere you want to install at (not `Program Files`), and run it.